EricFrancis12/pokemmo-sprite-editor/README.md

 ```

 1. `mod/`: The directory where the mod file (`pokemmo-sprite-editor.zip`) will be exported to.
-2. `modded-sprites/`: The program saves relolored sprites in this directory.
+2. `modded-sprites/`: The program saves recolored sprites in this directory.
 The mod file is built from these sprites.
 3. `pokemmo-sprite-editor-data.db`: A SQLite file that stores application data.

 ## Find a bug?